cricaddatrust/cricaddatrust/README.md

 <h1>Features That Make Online Gambling Popular in India</h1>
 Many Betting Options and Markets
 Sports betting has become a popular form of entertainment in the country.
-With the increasing popularity of gambling, < ahref=""></ahref="https://www.cricadda.com">many Online Betting Sites like CRICADDA </a> offer you all kinds of betting options and games.
+With the increasing popularity of gambling, many Online Betting Sites like CRICADDA offer you all kinds of betting options and games.
 The more options for placing bets, the better chance to win Big.
 Some websites like cricadda have dozens of markets available for you to choose from and others have only a few.
 The more markets offered by your website, the greater your chances of finding something you like.
 You should also look for a platform that offers many different games like cricadda gives you 270+ live games so you can play whatever interests you most to win your bets.
 Great Promotions and Bonuses